 To enable agile and ongoing implementations, Operations engineers may provide support and collaborate more closely with developers.
 Teams must collaborate closely in order to establish the required trust, as well as develop effective and repeatable processes to support it.

 “All developers should have access to metrics and monitoring systems so that they can take control and understand how their code affects response time and server resource utilization.
-Unprivileged (non-root) accounts, also on production servers, promote this form of ownership and shared accountability by allowing them to peek at stuff when appropriate” – Jason Mitchell, CTO at Smart Billions.
+Unprivileged (non-root) accounts, also on production servers, promote this form of ownership and shared accountability by allowing them to peek at stuff when appropriate”

 What DevOps Isn’t